Best Business Lines of Credit in April 2025

 What is a business line of credit?

-A business line of credit is a type of small business financing that works fairly similarly to a credit card.
+A business line of credit is a type of small business financing that allows business owners to borrow funds on an as-needed basis, up to a preset limit.

 Lines of credit can help cover unexpected business expenses, such as inventory, payroll or seasonal fluctuations in revenue.